 MeowZa Cat Boutique

-We plan to reopen the MeowZa Cat Boutique inside the Dayton Mall on May 19th.
+We reopened the MeowZa Cat Boutique inside the Dayton Mall on May 19th.
 We will have limited hours of Tuesdays through Saturdays from 12 to 7pm and Sundays from 12 to 6pm.
 All customers are strongly recommended to wear a mask inside the store.
 Our store is run primarily by amazing volunteers who are there to keep you safe while finding animals homes.
 They will all be wearing a mask and we hope out of courtesy to them and to add another level of protection for everyone there, you will wear one as well.
 If you do not have a mask, we will have disposable masks available for you.
 If you feel strongly about not wearing one, then we ask that you come back at a later time or we can work with you to review you application online to help limit your time in the store.
 Our store is not huge and to maintain proper social distancing we are limiting the number of people inside the store to 10 at a time.
 We recommend that you limit the number of people you bring with you when adopting.
 This allows more people into the store to meet our amazing cats.
 Our staff and volunteers will continually be sanitizing all surfaces in the store and we will alter our layout slightly to maintain safe social distancing for our customers.

 Community Cat Initiative